UBS Group Analysts Give Volkswagen (ETR:VOW3) a €140.00 Price Target

-UBS Group set a €140.00 ($162.79) price target on Volkswagen (ETR:VOW3) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Volkswagen (ETR:VOW3) has been given a €140.00 ($162.79) price objective by equities research analysts at UBS Group in a research note issued on Wednesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+UBS Group’s target price indicates a potential upside of 9.19% from the stock’s current price.

 Volkswagen AG manufactures and sells automobiles primarily in Europe, North America, South America, and the Asia-Pacific.
 The company operates in four segments: Passenger Cars, Commercial Vehicles, Power Engineering, and Financial Services.
 The Passenger Cars segment develops vehicles and engines; and produces and sells passenger cars and related parts.